Elementary school (grades K-5) · Orlando, FL

 How many students attend Orange County Preparatory Academy Charter?

 Orange County Preparatory Academy Charter has 286 students enrolled.
-It is a elementary school in ORLANDO, FL.
+It is an elementary school in Orlando, FL.

 What is the student-teacher ratio at Orange County Preparatory Academy Charter?